cjus/qcypher/README.md

 QCypher uses the Neo4j REST endpoints to issue HTTP requests to the graph database.
 Asynchronous queries return Q promises in order to support query chaining.

 The library itself aims to be the thinnest possible layer between NodeJS and Neo4j, while allowing that interface to remain dead simple.
-For more involved usages, QCypher has a set of batch query functions.
+For more involved usages, QCypher has a set of transaction query functions.
 Use those functions when more than simple chaining is required.

 ## Install via NPM
 QCypher may be installed via NPM.